-Yes, that cute bed is an air mattress.
-I pulled together a few basic makeshift items from around the house and a few guest room essentials from Walmart to make it as comfortable as possible for a functional space.
+Yes, that cute bed is an air mattress to use as a temporary bed.
+I pulled together a few basic makeshift items from around the house and a few guest room essentials to make it as comfortable as possible for a functional space.

-Really, this is a great trick to use if you’re staging a house and need to market a spare room as a bedroom too.
-ALL the air mattress tricks and office guest room ideas to the rescue!
+Really, these are great tricks whether you need some guest bedroom office ideas or need to stage a house and need to market a spare room as a bedroom.
+All the air mattress tricks and office guest room ideas to the rescue!

 First of all, a moment for that DIY shower curtain art that magically works as an air mattress headboard.
 Happy accidents rock.

 It’s best to use a tall air mattress that’s at least 20″ high so guests can more easily slide into bed without needing to scoot onto the floor, especially if your guests are older and sleeping on a floor space feels difficult.